vguetler/vguetler.github.io/teaching.md

 # Software & Data Carpentry Workshops

-Helper for the following workshops held at West Virginia University:
+Instructor and Helper for the following workshops held at West Virginia University:

 - <a href ="https://ncf0003.github.io/2020-03-07-wvu/" target="_blank">Basic R Workshop</a>